Philadelphia Painting and Epoxy Flooring Contractor

 MANUFACTURING AND SHIPPING IN PHILADELPHIA, PA

 Manufacturing was the largest contributor to the economy of Philadelphia, PA, up to the mid- 20th century, and once provided more than half the city’s jobs.
 The region also became a center for distribution, thanks to its railway hub and ports.
 Manufacturing, specifically food and pharmaceutical, are scrutinized to be excessively clean and well maintained.
 Interior facilities cannot have chipping or failing paint, and require reliable commercial and industrial paint.
 The paint must adhere to the surface, prevent rusting, offer flexibility for expanding/contracting substrates, and seal cracks and crevices.
 The floors and joints must be seamless to reduce the chances of insects and rodents breaching the facility.
-Epoxy floor coatings serve as an excellent top coat.
+Epoxy floor coatings serve as an excellent top coat, but need to be installed by a competent and experienced epoxy flooring contractor from Philadelphia.
 It is fluid, and can be spread easily, while reaching difficult areas.
 Epoxy does have its limitations.
 So in the situations where a stronger floor is required, urethane cement will be the best solution.

 Philadelphia once boasted one of the largest ports in the country, despite the fact the Atlantic Ocean is over 100 miles away.
 It also became a center for shipbuilding – initially helped by the availability of trees – and held a major Navy shipbuilding yard that was active through World War II.
 The Port of Philadelphia remains notable despite it now being only the 23rd busiest port in the country.
 It is the most popular port for the import of certain commodities, including food from South America, and it has been designated as one of 14 Strategic Commercial Ports by the U.S. Department of Defense since 2002.
 It has also been considered the largest “freshwater” port in the country, although some of the waterways that lead from the ports to the Atlantic Ocean, the Delaware River and Delaware Bay, contain salt water.